Slamy/Wiki_MiSTer/Console-connection.md

 ![UART port location](http://www.terasic.com.tw/attachment/archive/1046/image/layout_top.jpg)

 ## How to connect
-Connect DE10-nano board to PC using the **UART-to-USB (USB mini type B)** connector next to micro-USB.
+Connect the DE10-nano board to a PC using the **UART-to-USB (USB mini type B)** connector next to micro-USB.
 The PC will recognize it as virtual COM port.
 Use any console application to connect to this COM port.
 I recommend [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 Verify that COM port settings are correct:
 * Speed (baud rate) - 115200 bits per second